DIAGNijmegen/llm_extractinator/README.md

 - **Example_Path**: The path to data used for creating examples (only required if `num_examples > 0` when running the model).

+> [!Important]
+> If you don't want to use examples, omit the `Example_Path` field from the task configuration completely.
+Do not set it to an empty string!
 ---

 ## Input Flags for `extractinate`